 Brian Tucker (left), [Director and General Manager -Displays and New Ventures Division], and Dave Steward (right), [Research Manager -Displays], are seen in photograph (ii) showing Sir Graham Bright (centre) the day/night integrated helmet which will be used on Venom.
+The decision on the UK second to winner Ann-Marie Wilkinson from DRA Malvern, Worcestershire.
+The Secretary of State for Education, The Rt Hon Gillian Shephard MP, presented the award to Julie at a special ceremony in London.

-The decision on the UK Attack Helicopter is now expected to be made in the Summer.
+Attack Helicopter is now expected to be made in the Summer.
 The Company was pushing the message of 'Value for Money' and the new high-technology jobs the Venom Programme would bring.